Chencholai bombing: Incident

+Reactions

 UNICEF

 UNICEF staff from a nearby office immediately visited the compound to assess the situation and to provide fuel and supplies for the hospital as well as counselling support for the injured students and the bereaved families.
 Ann M. Veneman, UNICEF Executive Director, stated, "These children are innocent victims of violence".
 UNICEF's Joanne Van Gerpen stated, "At this time, we don't have any evidence that they are LTTE cadres".

 SLMM

 A retired major general of the Swedish Army, Ulf Henricsson, was the head of the Nordic truce monitors SLMM and said that his staff had not finished counting the dead and that they could not find any sign of military installations or weapons.